Normify-me/API/README.md

 - `retracted`: Indicator if this law/standard was rectracted (not in effect anymore).
 - `has_newer_version`: Boolean indicating whether a newer version than the provided date is available
 - `source`: Link to standard/law url
-- `changes`: Array of changes implemented since the provided date
+- `changes`: Array of changes implemented since the provided date.
+The fields here are the change_note, the retraction_note, the effective date and the link for that change.

 ## Examples